What are the blending facilities of the European Union?

 Where can one obtain additional information?

-We will put you in contact with the person in charge of LAIF in the EU Delegation of your country.
+The LACIF Technical Assistance will put you in contact with the person in charge of LACIF in the EU Delegation of your country.